bipre2466/hello-world-docker/readme.md

 ### 🚀 3.
 Run the Image

-Once the build is complete, run the image in **Docker Desktop** and enjoy your project! 🎉
+Once the build is complete, run the image in **Docker Desktop** and enjoy the project (on localhost:8080) ! 🎉